 - Milk: it's used to make the binding cream more fluid.
 Any type works.

-- Mayonnaise: this is a controversial ingredient but it's found in the original recipe I was given, so I'm sticking with it.
+- Mayonnaise is a controversial ingredient, but it's in the original recipe I was given, so I'm sticking with it.

 - Corn: fresh or frozen corn kernels work fine as long as it's cooked.
-If you have leftover grilled or roasted corn it's great to use here too.
+If you have leftover grilled or roasted corn, it's also great to use here.

 - Onion: yellow or white.
 Green onions can also work if that's all you have.

-- Chile: I use jalapeños (or jalapeno) if I can find them.
+- Chile: I use jalapeños (or jalapenos) if I can find them.
 But any type that you like in your Mexican food works.
-If you can't find them fresh you can use canned ones, or even adobo or just ground chile.
+Use canned ones, adobo, or ground chile if you can't find them fresh.

-- Flavorings: salt (I use kosher), freshly ground black pepper and some dried chile, such as ground ancho or jalapeño.
+- Flavorings: freshly ground black pepper and some dried chile, such as ground ancho or jalapeño.

-- Tortillas: you can use flour or corn tortillas, but the latter have much more flavor in my opinion, a unique one.
+- Tortillas: you can use corn or flour tortillas, but the latter has much more flavor, in my opinion, a unique one.
 But both work.

 - Tomato layer: use a can of Mexican salsa, the one you would use for enchiladas.

-- Beans or peas: I used to always add a layer of peas or black beans and I still do sometimes.
-If you want to add one or both of them, substitute by subtracting an equal amount of corn.
+- Beans or peas: I used to add a layer of peas or black beans, and I still do sometimes.
+If you want to add one or both, substitute by subtracting an equal amount of corn.

 - Spices and herbs: you can easily change the flavor by adding an herb or different spices, especially ground chiles like ancho, jalapeño, serrano chile or cayenne pepper.